Compressive Gate Set Tomography (GST)#

 Alternatively, all plots (of all layouts) can be displayed via result.plot_all().

 In this example we define a gate set ourselves as a list of quantum circuits.
-The example gate set chosen here is the “XYI” gate set with the addition of π-rotations around the X- and Y-axis.
-Note that we also increased the number of random GST sequences in the GST configuration from 50 to 100 to account for the larger gate set.
+The example gate set chosen here is the “XYI” gate set with the addition of \(\pi\)-rotations around the X- and Y-axis.
+Note the number of random gate sequences also needs to be increased if the gate set is extended.

 from qiskit import QuantumCircuit